kushalprakash6/Standalone-5G-netowrk-simulation/README.md

 VOIP                          Voice Over Internet Protocol SST                           Service Set Type
 SD                            Service Domains
+SIP                           Session Initiation Protocol UDM	                          Unified Data Management AUSF	                      Authentication Server Function UDR	                          Unified Data Repository

-## Overview on 5G
+## Overview on 5G and Open5gs

 5G, the latest mobile telecommunications standard succeeding 4G/LTE, brings significant advancements in speed, capacity, and connectivity.
 5G offers peak data rates reaching several gigabits per second, enabling faster downloads and improved network performance.
 With latency reduced to a few milliseconds, 5G supports real-time applications like AR, VR, and autonomous vehicles.
 5G networks can handle more connected devices per area, crucial for IoT expansion.
 Operators can create virtualized network slices tailored to specific use cases such as enhanced mobile broadband, IoT, and low-latency communication.
 Advanced antenna technology like Massive MIMO improves spectral efficiency and data throughput.
-Leveraging high-band mmWave spectrum for faster data transfer, though requiring careful deployment due to shorter range.
+Leveraging high-band milimeter wave spectrum for faster data transfer, though requiring careful deployment due to shorter range.
 5G incorporates encryption, authentication, and privacy features to protect user data and network integrity.
 Following 3GPP standards ensures interoperability across vendors and operators.
 Open5GS is an open-source project implementing network functions including AMF, SMF, PCF, UDM, AUSF, NRF, NSSF, UDR, and UPF.
 It facilitates the implementation of 5G SA networks with modular and scalable architecture.

 ## UERANSIM

-UERANSIM is an open-source tool designed to simulate the behavior of 5G User Equipment (UE) in both Standalone (SA) and Non-Standalone (NSA) modes.
+UERANSIM is an open-source tool designed to simulate the behavior of 5G User Equipment in both Standalone and Non-Standalone (NSA) modes.
 It offers developers the capability to emulate 5G UE functionality within a controlled environment, enabling testing and experimentation with 5G networks without the necessity for physical devices.
 UERANSIM supports a range of essential features found in 5G networks, including registration procedures, mobility management, bearer establishment, and data transfer.
 Its flexibility and extensibility make it a valuable resource for network development, testing, and research endeavors within the 5G domain.
 UE:  User Equipment
 RAN: Radio Access Network
 SIM: Simulator